On the Poincar\'e's generating function and the symplectic mid-point rule: Conclusions

 \section{Conclusions}

-In this paper we have applied the method of Liouvillian forms \cite{Jim15a} for studying the Poincar\'e's 1-form\footnote{Also known as Poincare's generating function} (\ref{eqn:poi}) introduced in \cite{Poi99} and its relation with the mid-point rule.
+In this paper we used Liouvillian forms \cite{Jim15a} for studying the relation of the mid-point rule with Poincar\'e's 1-form, which is the differential of the Poincare's generating function (\ref{eqn:poi}), introduced in \cite{Poi99}.
 We showed that the classical association between these two objects is not the right one.
-This comes from the fact that Poincar\'e's 1-form and mid-point rule are techniques applied to two different types of variational problems: \begin{itemize} \item Poincar\'e's 1-form was designed for dealing with periodic orbits with prescribed period $T>0$, it means, non-trivial loops or cycles (no boundary); \item the mid-point rule is the simplest approximation for problems with fixed values at the boundary (initial and final fixed points). \end{itemize} The former deals with the topology, i.e. global geometry, of the phase space and the latter with its local geometry.
-This fact becomes evident when we consider the limiting case producing the identity map: the loop used with the Poincar\'e's 1-form remains a loop with period $T>0$ meanwhile the open path of the mid-point rule converges to a single point.
+This comes from the fact that Poincar\'e's 1-form and mid-point rule are techniques applied to two different types of variational problems: \begin{itemize} \item Poincar\'e's 1-form was designed for dealing with periodic orbits with prescribed period $T>0$, it means, non-trivial loops or cycles (no boundary); \item the mid-point rule is the simplest approximation for problems with fixed values at the boundary (initial and final fixed points). \end{itemize}

 We showed that the structure of Poincar\'e's 1-form differs drastically from the structure of Liouvillian forms generating the mid-point rule, and in general to those generating symplectic integrators.
 In order to better understand this discrepancy, we constructed two families of 1-forms.
-The first one is a one-parameter family (a path) joinning the symplectic Euler maps $A$ and $B$ with Poincar\'e's 1-form; this path is constructed by a symplectic rotation.
+The first one is a one-parameter family (a path) joinning the symplectic Euler maps $A$ and $B$ with Poincar\'e's 1-form.
 The only elements in this family which generate symplectic integrators are the boundary points of the path corresponding to the Euler maps $A$ and $B$.
-The second family is a $2n$-parameter family of 1-forms producing symplectic maps from where any element of a $n$-parameter sub-family generates the mid-point rule.
+The second family shows that the only Liouvillian form of type $\theta_\ominus=\pi^*_1\theta_1-\pi^*_2\theta_2$ producing the mid-point rule on the product manifold, is the basic Liouvillian form $\theta_0$ which has null symmetric part.